Newport Colts

-The Newport Colts were a minor league baseball team based in Newport, Rhode Island from 1897 and to 1899.
-The Newport Colts teams played as members of the New England League, winning the league championship in 1897 and a spilt–season pennant in 1899.
-The Newport Ponies succeeded the Colts in minor league play, becoming members of the short–lived 1908 Atlantic Association.
+The Newport Colts were a minor league baseball team based in Newport, Rhode Island from 1897 to 1899.
+The Newport Colts teams played as members of the New England League, winning the league championship in 1897 and a spilt-season pennant in 1899.
+The Newport Ponies succeeded the Colts in minor league play, becoming members of the short-lived 1908 Atlantic Association.

-Newport teams reportedly played home minor league games at Cardines Field, built in 1893 and still in use today.
+Newport teams played home minor league games at Cardines Field, then called Basin Field, built in 1893 and still in use today.